lsst-uk/lasair4/docs/source/core_functions/make_filter.md

 objects.gmag < 12
 ```

-If you click "Run Filter", all the objects will be returned that are brighter than
+If you click "Run Filter", all the alerts will be returned that are brighter than
-12th magnitude and the brightness is variable.
+12th magnitude.
+The word "alert" means brightness five-sigma brighter or fainter than the reference sky.

-Perhaps you would like to see the obejcts with the most recent alerts first:
+Perhaps you would like to see the objects with the most recent alerts first:
 just add to the WHERE clause the phrase
 ```
 ORDER BY objects.jdmax DESC